 Josh Harris joins the RAMP team as Parliamentary Lead and Adviser to the Bishop of Durham.
 Josh was previously a senior researcher at the Institute for Government and at the Implementation Unit in the Cabinet Office.
 Josh is also a curate in a parish in East London.
 Bishop Paul's work with RAMP is also supported by his Parliamentary Adviser, Rhiannon Monk-Winstanley.

-Heather Staff: Adviser to Kate Green, Labour Candidate for Stretford & Urmston
+Heather Staff: Adviser to Kate Green, Labour MP for Stretford & Urmston

 Heather is a researcher and strategist who works on refugee integration, migration trends, human rights, political engagement and the rule of law, particularly in Eastern Europe and the Balkans.

-Samuel Yung: Adviser to Steve Double, Conservative Candidate for St Austell & Newquay
+Samuel Yung: Adviser to Steve Double, Conservative MP for St Austell & Newquay

 Sam came to the UK from Hong Kong.
 He was previously Communications and Marketing Manager at charity that supports refugee resettlement.
 Prior to that he worked for the Conservative Christian Fellowship at CCHQ.
 He now works as Steve's Parliamentary Assistant in addition to being his Policy Adviser.

-Angela Afzal: Adviser to Tim Farron, Liberal Democrat Candidate for Westmorland & Lonsdale
+Angela Afzal: Adviser to Tim Farron, Liberal Democrat MP for Westmorland & Lonsdale

 Angela Afzal joins the RAMP Team as Advisor to Tim Farron MP.
 Angela has previous experience as an immigration lawyer, and as the Refugee Response Co-ordinator for Capital Mass.

 David Barclay: Adviser on Inclusion to the Mayor of Bristol, Marvin Rees